All Episodes

 Well, Sean, first of all, you're exactly right to call this a billionaire bailout.

-But now we're talking about not the mom and pop shop investor and not the person next door, but as you said, millionaires and billionaires who have accounts, millions and uh tens of millions of dollars in these deposit accounts, and now they're going to be uh essentially insured by the U.S. taxpayer.
+But now we're talking about not the mom and pop shop investor and not the person next door, but as you said, millionaires and billionaires who have accounts, millions and tens of millions of dollars in these deposit accounts.

-This money obviously has to come from the taxpayer because where else it will come from?
+This money obviously has to come from the taxpayer because where else will it come from?

 David Bonson, let me ask you about Moody's outlook on this on the U.S. banking system.

-Moody's investor services cut its view on the entire banking system from negative to negative from stable.
+Moody's Investor Services cut its view on the entire banking system from negative to negative from stable.

-Uh, the firm, part of three rating services, said Monday that it's making the move in light of key bank failures and prompting regulators now to step in with drastic rescue plans for depositors and other institutions.
+Now, the firm, part of three rating services, said Monday that it's making the move in light of key bank failures and prompting regulators now to step in with drastic rescue plans for depositors and other institutions.

-Uh what do you make of that?
+What do you make of that?

-It's uh backward looking, and I don't think in and of itself it creates a problem and more reflects a problem, Sean.
+It's backward looking, and I don't think in and of itself it creates a problem.

 We have fractional reserve banking in our country.